 The cornerstone of the traditional publishing industry is good quality content.
-They take good quality content and wrap that in good design and then place the work within their well developed marketing system.
+Publishers take good quality content and wrap it in good design.
+The title is then placed within their well-developed marketing system.

-Traditional publishing companies – at least the successful ones – can spot a quality book and pre-empt if it will appeal to readers and if it will sell well.
+Traditional publishing companies at least the successful ones can spot a quality book and pre-empt if it will appeal to readers and if it is likely to sell well.

 A literary agent works for you to find a publisher to bring your book to market.
 Things are so competitive that you first need to convince the literary agent to take you on.
 Then they need to represent your work to publishers (oft times after editing).
 This is a lengthy process.

 Sometimes authors can go directly to publishers with samples of their writing.
 This is quicker than going through a literary agent.
 A key is selecting a publisher where your work and the genre they are most successful in publishing have good fit.
 But know this many publishing houses will refuse unagented manuscripts.
 Manuscripts that have already gone through an agent are of a higher quality (if the agent is doing their job well).
 Often agents will require you to have the book edited before they are prepared to present your work to a publisher.

 When a manuscript arrives within a traditional publishing house, a process of quality assessment begins.
 This starts with the decision of the publishing company to read the manuscript.
 Many manuscripts dont get read because the genre of the book is not one the publisher is familiar with or has been successful with.
 Or it can depend on the reputation of the literary agent placing the manuscript.

 If all goes well a senior editor in the publishing company may refer the manuscript to a junior editor or editorial assistant.
 The assistant will make an early recommendation about how well the book will suit publishing.